Upcoming Events

 Presenter: Stéphane Perreault

-Stéphane Perreault is the Naturalist at the Greentree Foundation, a Manhasset-based nonprofit organization focused on peace, sustainability, and philanthropy.
-His work includes year-round biodiversity documentation and ecological research across the Foundation’s property and the surrounding region.
+Stéphane Perreault is the Naturalist at Greentree Foundation, a Manhasset-based non-profit organization with a mission of peace, sustainability, and philanthropy.
+Perreault work within the framework of the Foundation’s sustainability program, which includes studying and documenting the property’s biodiversity across all seasons.

 The silent song: Stunning sonagram of a song of Silver-haired bat recorded in December 2024 in Manhasset - 22 signals emitted within one second, above the human hearing range.